oliviergimenez/R2ucare/README.md

 Citation: to come

 ## What it does

 Ths package contains R functions to perform goodness-of-fit tests for capture-recapture models.
 We will enrich it soon with various functions to manipulate capture-recapture data and visualize the tests.
+Any other function you would like to see available in R2ucare, just email us.

 Despite what its name might suggest, **you do not need** to download and install U-CARE to run the R2ucare package.
 This package is basically a Matlab to R translation of U-CARE (Choquet et al. 2009).
 For Cormack-Jolly-Seber models (single-state), we refer to Lebreton et al. (1992) and Pradel et al. (2005) for the theory.
 For Arnason-Schwarz models (multistate), have a look to Pradel et al. (2003).
 [Chapter 5 of the Gentle Introduction to MARK](http://www.phidot.org/software/mark/docs/book/pdf/chap5.pdf) also provides a good start for understanding goodness-of-fit test.

+**Warning**: to date, no goodness-of-fit test exists for models with individual time-varying covariates (unless you treat them as states) or temporal covariates; therefore, remove these covariates from your dataset before using it with R2ucare.
+For groups, just treat the group separately as in the Dipper example below.

 ## To install the package